How Often You Really Need to Shower

 One variable that determines how often you should shower is your activity level, according to Dr. Gonzalez.
 “If you are someone who engages daily in sweat-inducing activities, you will likely need to shower every day,” she says.
 People who exercise regularly should shower regularly, or at the very least freshen up post-workout until they can bathe.
 “However, if you don’t participate in any physical activity during the day, it may be unnecessary for you to shower each day.”

 There are a few skin conditions you can get or worsen from not bathing or showering.
 One is dermatitis neglecta, where you get brown patches on your skin made up of dirt, oil, and dead skin cells.
 If you hit the gym and opt not to shower, you could also increase the risk of getting an infection.
 One example is impetigo, a contagious bacterial skin infection that causes red sores.
 Another is ringworm, a contagious fungal infection that is easily spread not only by skin-to-skin contact, but by touching infected surfaces or objects.
 The symptoms are scaly, red and itchy skin.
 Plus, the same type of fungus also causes athlete’s foot, too.
-(Discover the 10 foot symptoms that can be subtle signs of disease.)
+(Discover the signs of disease your feet can reveal.)

 Sweat and body odour